Roman relations with Nubia: Axum and the Byzantine Empire

-With the withdrawal of Roman force from Egypt and the expansion of the kingdom of Axum, whose territory included most of present-day Ethiopia and Yemen, in the third century CE, Nubia continued to be a contested region.
-The first mention of Axum in Roman texts was written by an anonymous sea captain, Periplus of Eruthraean Sea.
-Periplus mentioned Axum and its location on the trade route between the Red Sea and northeast Africa.
+In the third century CE, Rome withdrew its forces from Egypt, making way for the expanding Kingdom of Aksum, whose territory included most of present-day Ethiopia and Yemen, to fill the power vacuum.
+Nubia continued to be a contested region.
+The first Roman attestation of Axum is the periplus of Euthymenes, which notes Axum's location on the trade route between the Red Sea and northeast Africa.
 The Christian Topography, a book written by Cosmas Indicopleustes in the sixth century CE, recorded an inscription commemorating the founding of the kingdom of Axum by a pagan king in the second or third century CE.
 Burstein suggests that the success of both the kingdoms of Kush and Axum was due to their ability to maintain control of the pastoral nomads between the Nile and the Red Sea.
 Axumite king Ezana converted to Christianity in the mid-fourth century CE.
 He attacked the Noba and the Kushite territories, and Meroe was taken over by Axum in the mid-fourth century.

 The interaction between Rome and Kush continued.
-In 530/31 CE, Emperor Justinian I of the Byzantine Empire sent an ambassador Magistrianos Julian down the Nile to see Arethas, the king of Axum to ask for his assistance in a war against the Persian ruler Dhu Nuwas.
+In 530/31 CE, Emperor Justinian I of the Byzantine Empire sent an ambassador Magistrianos Julian down the Nile to see Arethas, the king of Axum, to ask for his assistance in a war against Dhu Nuwas, the Himyarite King of Yemen (517–530 CE).
 Arethas accepted the campaign.